 One of the main issues with the Concurso Law has been the lack of uniform court interpretations and specialisation in concurso proceedings.
-The federal district courts are not specialised in concurso proceedings, or commercial proceedings in general (even though the creation of specialised commercial courts has already been ordered).
-10 Federal district courts that hear concurso proceedings also have jurisdiction of other subject matters such as amparo, civil and commercial proceedings, and in some cases, depending on the territoriality, even criminal administrative and employment proceedings.
+Federal district courts that hear concurso proceedings are not specialised in concursos or commercial proceedings in general (even though the creation of specialised commercial courts has already been ordered).
+Federal district courts also have jurisdiction of other subject matters such as amparo, civil and commercial proceedings, and in some cases, depending on the territoriality, even criminal, administrative and employment proceedings.
 It is a significant challenge for these generalist courts to have a clear grasp of the complexities involved in insolvency proceedings.

-Moreover, there are, on average, only 40 concurso proceedings a year.
+Performance statistics also play a deterring factor for federal judges, as concurso proceedings are considered equally to any other kind of proceeding, regardless of their sophistication and time-consuming nature.
+Moreover, there are, on average, only 40 concurso proceedings per year.
 Hence, the chances of courts developing a solid concurso practice is remote for the simple reason that there are not many concurso proceedings.
-Owing to these factors, many judges are not familiar with the concurso regulation, which has caused a lot of diverging court interpretations and an unclear application of the law.
+Owing to these factors, many judges are not familiar or interested in the concurso regulation, which has caused a lot of diverging court interpretations and an unclear application of the law.